isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Enforcement**: Warn when a variable modified inside the `for`-statement is declared outside the loop and not being used outside the loop.

+**Discussion**: Scoping the loop induction variable to the loop body also helps code optimizers greatly.
+Recognizing that the induction variable is only accessible in the loop body unblocks optimizations such as hoisting, strength reduction, loop-invariant code motion, etc.

 <a name="Res-do"></a>
 ### ES.75: Avoid `do`-statements